 Credit: Visit Syracuse

 Explore Armory Square Historic District, the cultural hub of Syracuse, with shops and restaurants making use of historic buildings from the 1800s.
-Find fashion boutiques, unique home goods, and plenty of dining, including our recommendations for dinner and drinks below.
+Find fashion boutiques like Vagabond Clothing, unique home goods at Miss Daisy’s, and for all things records and vinyl head to The Sound Garden.

 7 pm: Explore the Pastabilities

 Dine at Pastabilities, a classic but contemporary spot, in its fourth decade of serving Italian fare in Syracuse.
-Locals and visitors alike devour the signature spicy hot tomato oil and stretchy bread, homemade pasta, and belly-filling mains like chicken parm and steaks.
+Locals and visitors alike devour the signature spicy hot tomato oil and stretch bread, homemade pasta dishes including carbonara and wicky-wicky chicken riggies, and belly-filling mains like chianti braised short rib pappardelle, chicken parmesan, meatball smash burger, thai chili salmon.

 SATURDAY